ARTS & ENTERTAINMENT DISTRICTS

 To complement the outdoor activity, patrons will be allowed to purchase an alcoholic beverage from an Arts & Entertainment District Permittee and carry it outdoors to consume within the Arts & Entertainment District boundaries.
 An Arts & Entertainment District Permittee is an on-premise alcoholic beverage licensed retailer that has obtained an Arts & Entertainment District Permit from the City and has received an appropriate designation from the Alabama Alcoholic Beverage Control Board.
 Application forms: .PDF File or Online Form.

-The Quigley and Meridian Districts will begin June 20, 2013 with a 90-day "soft opening" on Thursday and Friday nights from 5 p.m. - 10 p.m.
+The Quigley and Meridian Districts are open Thursday nights from 5 p.m. - 11 p.m. and Friday - Sunday from 12 p.m. - 11 p.m.
 Participating businesses will be required to do the following:

 1. Apply for a special Arts & Entertainment District Permit.
 The permit is free of charge and may be filled out .PDF File or Online Form or in the City Clerk-Treasurer's Office on the 3rd floor of City Hall.